jwoehr/nuqasm2/README.md

                         --timeit is mutually exclusive with -p, --profile) --perf_filepath PERF_FILEPATH
-                        Save -p --profile data to provided filename -u, --unknown         exit with error on unknown element in source -v, --verbose         Increase verbosity each -v up to 3 --save_pgm_source     Save program source in output
+                        Save -p --profile data to provided filename -q, --qasm            with -c, output qasm from completed circuit -u, --unknown         exit with error on unknown element in source -v, --verbose         Increase verbosity each -v up to 3 --save_pgm_source     Save program source in output